EndPointCorp/end-point-blog/2013/01/14/camp-tools.html.md

 }
 ```

-("cat_root" and "pages_root" are very [Interchange](http://www.icdevgroup.org/i/dev)-specific; you may find other short-cuts more useful in your particular camp.)
+(“cat_root” and “pages_root” are very [Interchange](http://www.icdevgroup.org/i/dev)-specific; you may find other short-cuts more useful in your particular camp.)

-There's nothing terribly ground-breaking here, but if bash is not your native shell-tongue, then you might find these useful.
+There’s nothing terribly ground-breaking here, but if bash is not your native shell-tongue, then you might find these useful.

-What I do is to stash these somewhere like "$HOME/.bash_camps", then alter my .bashrc:
+What I do is to stash these somewhere like “$HOME/.bash_camps”, then alter my .bashrc:

 ```
 # Source campy definitions